 Heat some oil in a large non-stick pan.
 Once heated, add garlic and ginger.
 Fry for a minute until fragrant.

 Add crumbled tofu along with the stir-fry sauce.
 Cook until tofu is hot.

 Remove from heat and stir in the green onion.
 Give it a taste, adding more salt if needed.
-Let the filling cool down slightly before moving on to wrapping the tofu dumplings.
+Let the filling cool down slightly before wrapping the tofu dumplings.

-Dip your finger in water, and wet the bottom half rim of the wrapper, which is the side you will pleat.
+Start by placing a wrapper in the palm of your non-dominant hand.
+Place a tablespoon of filling at the center.
+Dip your finger in water and wet the bottom half rim of the wrapper, which is the side you will pleat.

-Repeat pleating until you get to the other end, and pinch to seal the dumpling completely.
+Repeat pleating until you reach the other end, and pinch to seal the dumpling completely.
+With the dumplings standing, lightly squish them to flatten the base.

 Cooking dumplings (pan-steamed method)

 Heat some oil in a non-stick pan.
 Place in some of the dumplings, making sure they are not touching.
+Pan-fry for 2-3 minutes or until the base is golden brown.

 Pour in ¼ cup of water, and quickly place the lid on to trap the steam.
-Let it cook for 4-5 minutes or until most of the water evaporates, and the dumplings are semi-translucent.
+Let it cook for 4-5 minutes or until most water evaporates.
+Remove the lid and let the dumplings cook for another 30 seconds to crisp up the base.

 Making the dipping sauce